joanpablo/grocery-list-api/README.md

 build/reports/test/index.html
 ```

-The tests are written in [Spock Framework](https://spockframework.org/spock/docs/2.0/all_in_one.html) using the
+The tests were written in [Spock Framework](https://spockframework.org/spock/docs/2.0/all_in_one.html) using the
 language Groovy.

 All test are located in: